DeshErBojhaa/nosql-note/README.md

 ## 3.2 Partitioning
 When data is no longer persostable in one machine, we need to think about partitioning it.
+Partitioning (and thus replicating) also helps in scalability such as load balancing and reliability.
 Depending on _dynamicity_(how often and dynamically storage joins and leaves the system), there are different approaches for this issue.
-- Memory caches
+- Memory caches [Replicating]
-- Clustering
+- Clustering [Partitioning]
 - Seperating Reads from Writes
+    Means there are dedicated servers for write operations.
+Data can be lost if master fails before replication data to slaves.
+    Does not work if strict consistency is required.
+Works well when read/write ratio is high (more read less write).
+    Changes can be propageted from master to slave by stare transfer or by operation transfer.
 - Sharding
+    Sharding means distributing data in servers in such a way that every server have similar load.
+Also data requested and updated together     resids on the same server.
+    Each shard can have multiple replicas for fault taulance and load balancing.
+    To get the partition of the shard, we use `partition = hash(o) mod n` Where `o` is the object and `n` is the number of nodes.
+    But in this scheme, if one node is added or removed, we have to calculare all the hash values again (because partition depends on `mod n`).
+    To solve this problem, enters the *consistent hashing*